 A unique legal entity, the Jersey foundation is often referred to as a hybrid structure because it blends the attractive features of both companies and trusts.
 Its structure is also its main line of defence, limiting its susceptibility to abuse for money laundering or terrorist financing purposes.
 These attributes make it a sophisticated and popular private wealth product.

-The structure of a Jersey foundation
+How is a Jersey foundation structured?

 The principal components of a Jersey foundation's structure are:

 - Founder: The founder is the person upon whose instructions a Jersey foundation is incorporated.
 A founder need not endow assets upon the Jersey foundation and (unlike a trust) it can come into existence without assets.